 Easy Baked Tofu that really delivers on flavour!
-This is how I satisfy my sticky, delicious tofu cravings when I don't have time to press it or let it marinade for hours.
+This is how I satisfy my sticky, delicious tofu cravings when I don't have time to press it or let it marinate for hours.

 And the thing that's kind of a big deal for me ...
-You don't have to press it or marinate it and you still get great texture and fantastic flavour.
-Just perfect for people like me who always forget to press or marinate their tofu then end up in a panic when dinner comes around.
+Just like my BBQ Tofu, you don't have to press it or marinate it and you still get great texture and fantastic flavour.
+Perfect for people like me who always forget to press or marinate their tofu then end up in a panic when dinner comes around.

 Nothing fancy is needed for this recipe.
-You've just got to mix up the glaze in a bowl with a small whisk or a spoon, and lay the dipped triangles on a lined baking tray.
+You've just got to mix up the tofu marinade, that's going to act as our glaze, in a bowl with a small whisk or a spoon, and lay the dipped triangles on a lined baking tray.

 Here are the ingredients you need and why: